VictorPelaez/coral-reef-optimization-algorithm/README.md

 # coral-reef-optimization-algorithm
-Coral Reefs Optimization (CRO) algorithm artificially simulates a coral reef, where different corals (which are the solutions for the considered optimization problem) grow and reproduce in a coral-reef, fighting with other corals for space
+Coral Reefs Optimization (CRO) algorithm artificially simulates a coral reef, where different corals (which are the solutions for the considered optimization problem) grow and reproduce in a coral-reef, fighting with other corals for space and find depredation.
+Basically, the CRO is based on the artificial modeling of a coral, consisting of a nxm grid, where a candidate solution is able to be allocated.

 Flow diagram of the proposed CRO algorithm: